Imagen dinámica

 Examples of color combinations

 This image perfectly illustrates how different combinations based on the color wheel can create distinct visual effects.
-Observe how each palette evokes a unique emotion or atmosphere.
-Experimenting with these combinations will allow you to find the perfect palette for each project, be it a vibrant illustration, an atmospheric comic, or a memorable character design.
+Notice how each palette evokes a unique emotion or atmosphere.
+Experimenting with these combinations will allow you to find the perfect palette for each project, whether it’s a vibrant illustration, an atmospheric comic, or a memorable character design.

 Beyond the Wheel: Practical Applications in Illustration